konianzero/RestaurantVotingSystem/README.md

  * Only one vote counted per user
  * If user votes again the same day:
     - If it is before 11:00 we asume that he changed his mind.
-    - If it is after 11:00 then it is too late, vote can't be changed
+    - If it is after 11:00 then it is too late, vote can't be changed.

 Each restaurant provides new menu each day.